Photos

 6 Thomas Dudley Merriman was born and died circa 1827 in Big Eagle Pct., Scott Co., Kentucky.

 No known source indicates anything about Thomas besides his name.
-It is only assumed he was born and died about 1827 because one family chart lists his name between his brothers William and the twins (Robert and Francis).
+We have no idea when he was born or died.
+I only assume that he was born and died sometime between 1825 and 1830 because one family chart lists his name between his brothers William and the twins (Robert and Francis).

 They had one child: